Last updated: March 29, 2026

 Meet Louis

 Louis is the co-founder of a data analytics company and hosts a podcast called The Louis and Kyle Show.
-He read my book and decided that he needed to host his own cocktail party to meet new people and build his network.
+He read my book and decided to host his own cocktail party to meet new people and grow his network in a city where he barely knew anyone.

 The Rooftop Grill Party

-Louis hosted his first two cocktail parties in his apartment.
-They were a huge hit and a big success.
+Louis’s first two cocktail parties were in his apartment.
+Both were a hit.

-Along with the normal list of snacks, Louis provided a few packages of sausages to grill.
-He even told his guests to bring whatever food they wanted and he would grill it for them.
+Along with the normal list of snacks, Louis brought sausages to grill.
+He told his guests to bring whatever food they wanted and he’d cook it for them.
+That simple offer made the event feel generous and fun.

 Icebreakers

-After Louis did the first round of icebreakers, he asked the group if they would like to do another round 30 minutes later.
-His guests said yes and were excited about the next round of icebreakers.
+After Louis did the first round of icebreakers, he asked the group if they’d want to do another round in 30 minutes.
+His guests said yes.
+They were excited about it.

-He found that being a generous leader in these situations really paid off.
-His guests were socializing the whole night and many of them made new friends.
-Some of them even met up a few days later to hang out.
+Being a confident, generous leader paid off.
+His guests were talking all night.
+Some of them made new friends and met up a few days later.

 Interview with Louis